garfieldnate/Lexitron-Mac/readme.md

     cd resources
     make -f Makefile_combined all install

+## License

+The `lexitron-data` folder is copyrighted by NECTEC and contains its own license files.
+The rest of the project is released under the MIT license (see `LICENSE`).

 ## TODO
 * add CSS
+* script to make all dictionaries and zip up them for release
 * I don't understand LEXiTRON sequence numbers; fly1 occurs several times in etlex
 * sometimes doesn't show in Dictionary.app but still works from CLI ???
 * One-step build